Qumulo/qsplit/README.md

 This python sample will use the read_dir_aggregates API to build a list of paths (in ~ log(n) time) that can be piped to rsync in order to optimize a migration *from* a qumulo cluster to another disk target.

 # robocopy option
-qsplit.py now also offers a `--robocopy` (or `-r`) option for Windows environments:
+qsplit.py now also offers a `--robocopy` (or `-r`) option for Windows environments which writes out file specs using backslashes rather than forward slashes:

     ./qsplit.py -r --host music /media/ --buckets 4

-Instead of text files with entries that start with relative paths, each entry will now be fully-qualified so that robocopy can be used as the data mover.
-Each entry will look like this

-    \\mediaserver\media\\media\shared iTunes library\B52's

-rather than this

-    shared iTunes library/B52's

 Approach: